-At a virtual conference in early March, Broome said the group focused on river water quality, conservation, sustaining the economy along the river and reducing pollution.
+At a virtual conference in March 2021, Broome said the group focused on river water quality, conservation, sustaining the economy along the river and reducing pollution.

 To that end, Baton Rouge is part of a pilot program that will study the issue of plastic waste polluting the Mississippi.
 Participants will research where the plastics come from and then apply for grant money to install collection barriers to catch the waste.

 In March 2022, MRCTI officials announced a program to help cities along the Mississippi River access federal funding under the infrastructure bill signed by President Joe Biden in November 2021.

 Interstate 10 takes us across the Mighty Mississippi and into Mayor Broome’s town.

 Native American tribes began occupying this region 10,000 years ago.

 They were still here when Spanish explorers first visited the area in the early 1500s.
 A French expedition arrived in 1699 and named the region Baton Rouge, which translates into “red stick,” after a red cypress tree that marked the boundary between two tribes.

 The area was ruled by the British, Spanish and French until it became part of the United States under the Louisiana Purchase in 1803.